 For the Bells and Whistles package, I had treatments every day.
 First of all, I had the shirobyanga massage when we first arrived.
 This was supposed to happen in our room but there was a mix-up so we just popped along to the spa instead (if you want a massage in your room you can arrange that in advance with the spa reception).

 This massage was a seated back, shoulders, arms, and head massage.
 It was an oil-based massage, so be aware if you have just washed your hair as I had!
 Apart from a head full of oil, this massage was perfect.
 The therapist used just the right amount of pressure and it helped ease away the tension from a long 4-5 hour drive to the hotel.

 I have a lot of tension in my shoulders but the therapist was pretty expert at starting to work that knot out.
 In fact, the combination of 3 massages during my stay at The Scarlet finally got read of this intense knot I’ve had in my shoulder for the longest time.

-I left that treatment feeling so sleepy and dopey, in fact I felt so chilled I was almost emotional.
+I left that treatment feeling so sleepy and dopey, in fact, I felt so chilled I was almost emotional.
 I sat in the deep relaxation room for a while a dozed off for a bit.
-I then went back to my room for a longer nap.
+I then went back to my room for a long nap.